Climate change

 We are committed to addressing climate change as a matter of urgency – working with peers and stakeholders to amplify our actions.

 Here, we set out our approach to climate action.
-Read more in Roche’s Position on Greenhouse Gases and Climate Change and our Taskforce on Climate-related Financial Disclosures (TCFD) report.
+Read more in Roche’sand our

 Since the early 2000s Roche has been working towards a low-carbon future and doing our part to mitigate climate change remains a priority for us.
 Climate action is fully embedded in our business and encompasses the entire value chain from research and development to manufacturing and distribution.

 As with all our work, our approach to decarbonisation is based on science.
-It sets out a defined path for reducing emissions to meet the ambitions of the Paris Agreement and keep the average global temperature increase below 1.5°C. In setting our strategy, we developed stretching goals aligned to the framework provided by Science Based Targets initiative (SBTi).
+It sets out a defined path for reducing emissions to meet the ambitions of the Paris Agreement and keep the average global temperature increase below 1.5°C. In defining our strategy, we have set stretching targets validated by the Science Based Targets initiative (SBTi).

 Our ambition is to systematically reduce our emissions and reach net zero across both our own operations and wider value chain by 2045.